ybressler/McTague-site/README.md

 # McTague

-A porfolio website for Brooklyn-based artist and published writer, Tracey McTague.
+A portfolio website for Brooklyn-based artist and published writer, Tracey McTague.